chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/rare/stonks.md

 If a player lands in a closed gap will they be eliminated and the displayed value removed from their score.
 After this the value will be increased.

+2 closed gaps are slowly moving diagonally on the tile.

 The game is over once all but one player got eliminated.

 /// wiki | History